 Registration Now Open!

-THE CHERRY ORCHARD | ages 12+
+THE TEMPEST | ages 12+

 The STAGES Acting Ensemble is an acting and ensemble-building program for students (ages 12+) culminating in a fully-staged presentation of one full-length classical or contemporary (non-musical) play each season.
 Acting Ensemble students form a tight-knit performance company, experimenting with different acting methods and techniques, and ultimately working together to discuss, cast, and design their production under the mentorship of STAGES teaching artists.